gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 I am doing this right now at work, and that deserves an article of its own.
 Lots of gotchas there as well.
 Only do this with a very, very compelling reason.

+## Conclusion

+Well, there you have it.
+A tangible, step-by-step plan to get of of the hole that's a complex legacy C++ codebase.
+I just finished going through that at work on a project, and it's become much more bearable to work on it now.
+I have seen coworkers, who previously would not have come within a 10 mile radius of the codebase, now make meaningful contributions.
+So it feels great.

+There are important topics that I wanted to mention but in the end did not, such as fuzzing, dependency scanning for vulnerabilities, etc. Maybe for the next article!

+If you go through this on a project, and you found this article helpful, shoot me an email!
+It's nice to know that it helped someone.

 ## Addendum: Dependency management

 *This section is very subjective, it's just my strong, biased opinion.*

-There's a hotly debated topic that I have so far carefull avoided and that's dependency management.
+There's a hotly debated topic that I have so far careful avoided and that's dependency management.
 So in short, in C++ there's none.
 Most people resort to using the system package manager, it's easy to notice because their README looks like this:

 ```
 On Ubuntu 20.04: `sudo apt install [100 lines of packages]`